MDLC01/board-n-pieces/README.md

 ## License

-The contents of this repository are licensed under the [MIT License](LICENSE), except for the chess pieces under [`src/assets/`](src/assets/).
-Those are licensed under the [GNU Free Documentation License](src/assets/LICENSE).
-They were initially published on Wikimedia by [Cburnett](https://commons.wikimedia.org/wiki/User:Cburnett).
-See https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces for more information.
+The contents of this repository are licensed under the [MIT License](LICENSE), with the exception of the chess pieces under [`src/assets/`](src/assets/).
+Those are licensed under the [GNU General Public License, version 2](src/assets/LICENSE).
+They were initially published on Wikimedia by [Cburnett](https://en.wikipedia.org/wiki/User:Cburnett), and later modified by other contributors.